-• The proposal does not meet objectives 1(a)and (c) due to the excessive height of the garage / shed and reduced side boundary setback.
-It is considered that the proposed garage / shed will dominate the streetscape and the existing dwelling on site.
+• The proposal does not meet objectives 1(a) and (c) due to the excessive height of the proposed garage and reduced side boundary setback.
+It is considered that the proposed garage will dominate the streetscape and the existing dwelling on site.
 The adjoining dwelling to the west of the property (1B Caroline Avenue, Lithgow) has a wall height of 2.4m and ground height to ridge height of 4.2m.
-The proposed garage / shed with its wall height of 4.2m and ridge height of 5.172 is significantly higher, will be prominent and out of character with the existing development and streetscape.
-The photos below (see Fig 6) show the height of the bus in relation to the existing dwellings.
-The proposed roller door on the front elevation and front wall height (4.2) will be higher than the height of the bus and the top of the opening will be higher than the wall and portion of the roof height of the dwellings.
+The proposed garage with its wall height of 4.2m and ridge height of 5.172 is significantly higher, will be prominent and out of character with the existing development and streetscape.

+The photos below (see Fig 6) show the height of the motor home vehicle in relation to the existing dwellings.
+The proposed roller door on the front elevation and front wall height (4.2) will be higher than the height of the motor home vehicle and the top of the opening will be higher than the wall and portion of the roof height of the dwellings.

-Fig 6: Photos showing height of bus in relation to residences nearby
+Fig 6: Photos showing height of the existing motor home vehicle in relation to residences nearby

-- The scale and location of the garage/ shed does not comply with Objective 1(b) and is not in keeping with surrounding garage / sheds within the R1 General Residential zone, locality and streetscape. - The industrial scale of the proposal and lack of adequate landscaping does not integrate with or complement the existing dwelling or surrounding residential development - The proposal does not comply with objective 1(d) and will adversely impact on the amenity of surrounding properties given its height, scale and use to garage an oversized commercial bus.
+- The scale and location of the garage does not comply with Objective 1(b) and is not in keeping with surrounding garages within the R1 General Residential zone, locality and streetscape. - The industrial scale of the proposal and lack of adequate landscaping does not integrate with or complement the existing dwelling or surrounding residential development - The proposal does not comply with objective 1(d) and will adversely impact on the amenity of surrounding properties given its height, scale and use to garage a large heavy motor home vehicle.
 This may result in noise, odour, vibration nuisances.
 It should be noted that in response to Council's most recent further information request, the applicant has detailed that the owner is willing to consider selling the bus and to use building only for garaging of privately owned cars.
-The applicant did not reduce the size, wall and ridge height of the garage / shed or the large industrial style roller door.
-Therefore, the garage / shed would be capable of garaging a large heavy vehicle in the future.
-Further an amended Statement of Environmental Effects has not been submitted deleting references to the storage of a bus within the garage / shed.
-Therefore, no formal justification has been lodged in this respect. - The garaging of a heavy vehicle on the residential property impacts on the sewer easement and stormwater infrastructure located on the property that serves neighbouring and surrounding properties, due to associated loading and maneuvering of the bus to, from and within the property.
+The applicant did not reduce the size, wall and ridge height of the garage.
+Therefore, the garage would be capable of garaging a large heavy vehicle in the future.
+Further an amended Statement of Environmental Effects has not been submitted deleting references to the storage of a motor home within the garage.
+Therefore, no formal justification has been lodged in this respect. - The garaging of a heavy motor home vehicle on the residential property is likely to impact on the sewer easement and stormwater infrastructure located on the property that serves neighbouring and surrounding properties, due to associated loading and maneuvering of such vehicle to, from and within the property.